Clothing brand fashion startup business model planning

 **The advantages:**

-• Discovery and reach.
-A good wholesale account gives you access to their entire customer base — people who trust that retailer's curation and will try new brands they discover there.
+• Discovery and REACH.
+A good wholesale account gives you access to their entire customer base.
+People who trust that retailer's curation and will try new brands they discover there.

 • Volume and cash flow predictability.
 A wholesale purchase order is revenue committed before you even ship.
 Large accounts can fund your production.